 There are now, replacing rice fields, more condominiums than the number of cats and dogs in the neighborhood.
 Instead of frogs’ chirping and croaking, now it is the cacophony of power saws, electric drills and air compressors.
 Instead of chatting on power-cut nights, now people stay in their own homes, watching TV, or going to bars singing karaoke.

-As an adult, I began to think about my childhood and other values that I had learned as I grew up in an environment much like that experienced by thousands of other Vietnamese.
-Amid the massive urbanization, devaluation of college education, feeling of disorientation, we still long to return to an idyllic childhood.
-There are certain aspects of the Vietnamese countryside lost, but they have been recorded and imbued in such beautiful songs as “Quê hương”.
-Now wherever I go, whenever I miss my homeland, I would play this song out loud.
-Should I see star fruits in a supermarket in New York or Paris, … Well, you know what I will think of!
+As an adult, I began to think about my childhood and other values that I had learned as I grew up in an environment much like that experienced by thousands of other Vietnamese people.
+In the massive urbanization, devaluation of college education, a feeling of disorientation, we still long to return to an idyllic childhood.
+Certain aspects of the Vietnamese countryside are lost, but they have been recorded and imbued in such beautiful songs as “Quê hương”.
+Wherever I go, whenever I miss my homeland, I would sing or play this song out loud.
+Should I see star fruits in a supermarket in New York or Paris, I might freeze for a moment.
+Well, you know what I will think of.

 Whoever you are, wherever you go, your homeland is inscribed in your heart.
 Whether it is swamp or desert, urban or rural, Texas dirt or Israel sand or Kenya mud, your homeland is still with you, in your songs, your creative works, your heart, your embrace.